what is pacing in a story?

 If the answer to all three questions is yes, it’s probably worth keeping.
 If not, then it’s best to cut it out.

-By taking the time to consider what is most important to include carefully, writers can ensure that their descriptive passages, action scenes, and character interactions are well-paced and enjoyable for readers.
+By carefully considering what is most important to include, you can ensure that your descriptive passages, action scenes, and character interactions are well-paced and enjoyable for readers.

-Regarding pacing in writing, rising action and falling action are two of the most important story elements to keep in mind.
+Rising action and falling action are two of the most important story elements to keep in mind when you are thinking about story pacing in fiction writing.

-The key to pacing in writing is to ensure that these two elements are balanced.
-Too much rising action with no release can leave readers feeling frustrated, while too much falling action can make the story feel anti-climactic.
+The key to pacing in writing is to balance these two elements.
+Too much rising action with no release can frustrate readers, while too much falling action can make the story feel anti-climactic.

 By finding the right balance between rising and falling action, writers can create a pacing that keeps readers engaged from beginning to end.